ashmen92/diffraction_data_analysis/README.md

 # diffraction_data_analysis

- Analysis of in situ or operando powder diffraction data analysis
+This work will create a workflow for opening and visualizing large in situ or operando powder diffraction data sets.